Young Marines: Organization

 The Young Marines was founded in 1959, by the Brass City detachment of the Marine Corps League in Waterbury, CT.
 The Young Marines received its charter on October 17, 1965, and continued its affiliation with the MCL as well as becoming US Marine Corps drug demand reduction program for youth in July 1993.
 In 1975 the Young Marines extended its membership to females, and in 1995 the program went international with units in Okinawa, Japan.
 The Young Marine program was awarded the Fulcrum Shield in 2001.
 This was the first Fulcrum Shield Award ever bestowed.

 The Young Marines are different from Junior ROTC units, in that they are not part of a high school and are a 501(c)3 non-profit instead of a government agency.
 The program is open to children from the ages of eight years old through high school graduation.
-Most units require an initial registration fee ranging from twenty five to two hundred dollars to enroll, with an annual re-registration fee ranging from twenty to fifty dollars a year.
+Most units require an initial registration fee ranging from fifty to two hundred dollars to enroll, with an annual re-registration fee of around fifty dollars a year.
 Generally, units meet on local military bases or other locations such as American Legion, VFW, Fire or Sheriff Dept. etc. where a building serves as their headquarters and classroom.

 The organization has over 235 units with over 6,100 Young Marines and 2,100 adult volunteers in 40 states, the District of Columbia, and affiliates in a host of foreign countries including Japan.

 The Young Marines have 6 divisions, each with multiple regiments.
 The command is from national headquarters, to division, to regiment, to unit.
-Unit commanders are typically retired or former marines with an honorable discharge, or active duty or reserve marines in good standing, but exceptions can be made on a case by case basis.
+Unit commanders are typically retired or former marines with an honorable discharge, or active duty or reserve marines in good standing, but exceptions can be made on a case-by-case basis.

-For additional information see the YM national website.